Talk of the Town

 From Liz Chandler, Author of Website

-The writing of this website is also dedicated to another dynamic duo, SKIP LOESCHER and BEV NICHOLAS BRAUN.
+The writing of this website is also dedicated to another late, great dynamic duo, SKIP LOESCHER and BEV NICHOLAS BRAUN.
 Who, you may ask?
-This WASHINGTON MEDIA COUPLE is perhaps well-known because Skip’s a former CNN NEWS ANCHOR now with FOX NEWS and Bev, now retired, was with THE HOUSE OF REPRESENTATIVES for 15 years, serving as DEPUTY DIRECTOR of the MEDIA GALLERY.
+This WASHINGTON MEDIA COUPLE was perhaps well-known because Skip was a former CNN NEWS ANCHOR, FOX NEWS, etc. Bev, who retired after serving for 15 years as DEPUTY DIRECTOR OF THE MEDIA GALLERY FOR THE HOUSE OF REPRESENTATIVES.
 How did it happen that these two well-respected media folks encouraged this work-in-progress-website (and in turn, that other work-in-progress called “Dennis Chandler”?)
 It was after he musically regaled them for three and a half hours; performing his Roots Rock ‘n’ Blues show for their high school reunion.
 (In fact, Bev and Dennis were classmates at Ohio’s Eastlake North.)
 After Dennis’ performance they exclaimed, “Why haven’t we heard of him before?
 You need to get some publicity going.
 Write up his background to help make his future.
 Get folks to find out what he can do.
 So he will get new work (writing).
 Get on the web, Liz!”
+I am … and it’s all thanks to these sorely missed media-types.

 Lastly, my writing is also dedicated to the late, lamented Cleveland journalist MARY STRASSMEYER.
 Her CLEVELAND PLAIN DEALER COLUMN called “MARY, MARY” started all this.
 For calling this scribbling spy’s items, “the best”… much thanks, “Dear Strassy”.
 For ghosting of another type… much Love, “Dear Mary”.
 Signed, Liz Chandler